AdobeDocs/target.de-DE/help/administrating-target/response-tokens.md

    >
    >Parameter mit Sonderzeichen werden in der Liste nicht angezeigt.
 Es werden nur alphanumerische Zeichen und Unterstriche unterstützt.

-1. (Bedingt) Wenn Sie einen Profil-Parameter als Antwort-Token verwenden möchten, der Parameter jedoch nicht über einen Mbox-Aufruf weitergeleitet wurde und daher nicht in der Target-Benutzeroberfläche geladen wurde, können Sie die Schaltfläche „Erstellen“ verwenden, um das Profil zur Benutzeroberfläche hinzuzufügen.
+1. (Conditional) If you want to use a profile parameter as a response token, but the parameter has not been passed through an mbox call and, thus, has not loaded into the Target UI, you can use the [!UICONTROL Add Response Token] button to add the profile to the UI.

-   Klicken Sie auf **[!UICONTROL Erstellen]**, geben Sie den Namen des Tokens ein und klicken Sie dann auf **[!UICONTROL Aktivieren]**.
+   Klicken Sie auf **[!UICONTROL Hinzufügen Antwort-Token]**, geben Sie den Token-Namen ein und klicken Sie dann auf **[!UICONTROL Aktivieren]**.

    ![](assets/response_token_create.png)